 AGENDA ITEM NO. 3 Consent Agenda

-Chairperson Schiffrin asked for a motion to approve the Consent Agenda unless any Board of Commissioners or members of the public would like to pull an item from the agenda or have questions on an item.
+Chairperson Martinez Alaniz asked for a motion to approve the Consent Agenda unless any Board of Commissioners or members of the public would like to pull an item from the agenda or have comments/questions on an item.